Rayhan-Rakib1/L2-Assignment-1/README.md

 never: Represents a value that will never occur.
 It's used for functions that never return (like functions that always throw errors or have infinite loops).
 It helps indicate unreachable or erroneous states in your program.

 ✅ 4.
 What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.

-Enums (short for “enumerations”) allow you to define a set of named constants — a group of related values under one name.
+ANS:  Enums (short for “enumerations”) allow you to define a set of named constants — a group of related values under one name.
 They make your code more readable and less error-prone when dealing with predefined options.

 Numeric enums assign numbers (by default starting from 0) to each member.